jakzale/XTeamDebuggingSample/README.md

 # XTeam Debugging Sample

-I was debugging an Azure Functions Application.
-The sample provided was simplified to better illustrate the problem and the debugging process involved.
+This sample shows my debugging process using an Azure Functions application as an example.
+The code may seem contrived, as it is based on a bug I debugged for my employer some time ago and I wasn't able to include the original code.

-The provided code may seem a bit contrived, as I couldn't provide the original code, as it was written for my employer.
+The code was vastly simplified to better illustrate the problem and the debugging process involved.

 ## Requirements